-2. Scriptural Credo (5%)
+2. Scriptural Credo, DUE by start of class, Oct.
+15 (5%)

 A Credo comes straight from the Latin word meaning "I believe", and is the first word of many religious credos, or creeds, such as the Apostles' Creed and the Nicene Creed.
 But the word can be applied to any guiding principle or set of principles.
 It may change over time, but you are to prepare a short personal credo as informed by your reading and understanding of Biblical principles.
 A secular example of a personal credo is: "I believe that it is better to tell the truth than to lie.
 I believe that it is better to be free than to be a slave.
 And I believe that it is better to know than to be ignorant".